 Richard is a graduate of Stanford University (AB, 1983) and Columbia Law School (JD, 1986).
 He is a member of the Association of the Bar of the City of New York and the American Bar Association where he previously served as chair of the mergers and acquisitions subcommittee of the banking law committee.
 He is also a member of the board of directors of the Asian American Legal Defense & Education Fund, the board of trustees of the Rye Country Day School and a former trustee of The Stanwich School.

-This biography is an extract from The International Who's Who of Banking Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Banking which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.